younhash/DMB/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
-- Find and use external api
-- Render data on page
-- Create components
-- React Router
-- Create the logic:
+-  The next button component should do another API CALL
 - Keep track of votes to display top votes
-    - Also display the latest quotes added
-- Style it

 #### PostMVP EXAMPLE